 Rising labor costs and organizational challenges

-The Society for Human Resource Management (SHMR) opposed the bills by expressing concerns about the potential impact AB 2932 would have on businesses.
+The Society for Human Resource Management (SHMR) opposed the bill by expressing concerns about the potential impact AB 2932 would have on businesses.
 According to the organization, the bill could create logistical difficulties for HR professionals, especially for companies with locations in several states.

 Similarly, the California Chamber of Commerce included AB 2932 on its “Job Killers” list by stating the bill significantly increases labor costs by requiring overtime pay after 32 hours.